 Plants to Avoid

-While there are many plants that can benefit tomatoes and basil, there are also some plants that should be avoided.
+While many plants can benefit tomatoes and basil, some plants should be avoided.
 Fennel, for example, can inhibit the growth of tomatoes, while cabbage and corn can attract pests that can damage both tomatoes and basil.

 By planning your companion garden carefully and choosing the right plants, you can create a thriving garden that benefits both your tomatoes and basil.